sebcampos/discord_bot/README.md

 - Sends a good morning message to all servers in the general text channel

-next step:
+next steps:
-Have Happybot play music in one of the voicechannels
+- Have Happybot play music in one of the voicechannels
+- create flask app related to Happybot